-It was quite confusing in the beginning, sometimes go to shop in week days and see that some of them are closed.
-Other time – all of them are closed.
-I didn’t understood how to understand their working hours till I got a desktop calendar from my university where was marked “red dates” and other important celebrations.
+It was quite confusing in the beginning, sometimes go shopping on weekdays and see that some of them are closed.
+Other times – all of them are closed.
+I didn’t understand how to understand their working hours till I got a desktop calendar from my university where was marked “red dates” and other important celebrations.
 So I prepared some information about Indonesian holidays and made a calendar which I hope will help you to plan your visits to official institutions or trips in Indonesia.

 In Indonesia using 3 calendars:

 - Muslim calendar – Hijri – a lunar calendar, 10-11 days shorter than the Gregorian calendar.
 The calendar begins in the year that Mohammad took flight from Mecca to Medina.
 Each lunar month has 29 days.